fedragon/go-mobilityid/README.md

 Given the EMI3 contract ID `NL-TNM-C12345678-J`, getting the `instanceValue`:

-- from the Scala implementation (at the moment of writing, `v1.1.0`), will return `C12345678`
+- the Scala library will return (at the moment of writing, `v1.1.0`) `C12345678`
-- from this library's implementation, will return `12345678`
+- this library's implementation, will return `12345678`

 This is because the leading `C` character is considered part of the format, rather than of the _instance value_.